FTLam11/FTLam11.github.io/_posts/2018-08-20-metaprogramming_ruby_part_3:_methods.md

 ### Dynamic Method

 * Can define methods at runtime
-* Module#define_method can be used to define methods at runtime instead of the usual def keyword
+* `Module#define_method` can be used to define methods at runtime instead of the usual `def` keyword

 ### method_missing

-* Private instance method defined in BasicObject and inherited by all classes
+* Private instance method defined in `BasicObject` and inherited by all classes
-* Overriding method_missing: takes method, arguments, and block
+* Overriding `method_missing`: takes method, arguments, and block

 ### Ghost Methods

-* Instead of defining similar methods repeatedly, can respond to these method calls through method_missing
+* Instead of defining similar methods repeatedly, can respond to these method calls through `method_missing`
-* When calling respond_to?, respond_to_missing? is called to check if the method is truly a ghost method.
+* When calling `respond_to?`, `respond_to_missing?` is called to check if the method is truly a ghost method.
-* When overriding method_missing, should also override respond_to_missing?
+* When overriding `method_missing`, should also override `respond_to_missing?`
 * When the name of a ghost method conflicts with name of a real method, latter always wins
-* Blank Slate: Can directly inherit from BasicObject to minimize chance of method name conflicts
+* Blank Slate: Can directly inherit from `BasicObject` to minimize chance of method name conflicts